 I decided to recreate my own version using common Peshawar-style elements along with some non-conventional ingredients to give this classic a new spin.

 Tip 1: To keep the chapli kebab mixture from getting messy when forming, keep a small bowl of ice water handy.
 Dip your hands in ice water and then take out some of the keema mixture.

+Tip 2: Fry a quarter-sized kebab to test levels of salt and spice and adjust before frying the rest!
 Form a ball slightly smaller than a tennis ball.
 Flatten the ball with your hands so that it’s about ½” thick and then fry each side for 2-4 minutes.

 Tip 3: Place the ball on the frying.
 Wait about 10 seconds and flip the ball over.
 Take your spatula and flatten the ball so it’s about 1/2” thick.
 Let this side cook for about 2 minutes and then flip once more and cook for another 2 minutes and both sides are golden brown.
 Remove from heat and drain on some paper towels before serving.
 By cooking the first side slightly, your spatula will not stick to the ball making it really easy to get a nice flat round shape with little effort and without using your hands!

-Serve hot with key lime and hot garlic tandoori naan!
+Serve hot with key lime and hot garlic tandoori naan.